Touille/ED-Warthog-Target-Script/README.md

 ### PIP:

-- [x] Automatic PIP Mode When Deploy or Retract Hardpoints, Escape Fight, Fire, Game Menu, ...
-(Setup In Settings File ON or OFF)
+- [x] Automatic PIP Mode (Backup & Restrore previous PIP Mode) When Deploy or Retract Hardpoints, Escape Fight, Fire, Game Menu, ...
+(Setup In Settings File ON or OFF).
+Can be switched On or Off On The Fly
 - [x] PIP Management Hat Switch offering 8 different presets depending how long you hold down the button.

 ### PTT:

 - [x] Default PTT Mode (Toggle or Hold).
-Can be switched  On The Fly (Long Press Engine Operate Ign/Norm RIGHT)
+Can be switched  On The Fly (S3 (Joystick Nosewhell Steering Button) + Short Press Engine Operate Ign/Norm RIGHT)
 - [x] Default PTT (Internal or External).
 Can be switched On The Fly (S3 (Joystick Nosewhell Steering Button) + Long Press Engine Operate Ign/Norm RIGHT)

 ### HEAT SINK:

 - [ ] Automatic Heat Sink On Silent Runing Can be switched  On The Fly (Long Data Management Switch UP)
-- [x] Automatic Silent Runing OFF/ON when Fire (if silent runing is up before fire)  Can be switched  On The Fly (Short Data Management Switch UP)
+- [x] Automatic Silent Runing Off & On when Fire (if silent runing is up before fire) and for other functions.
+Can be switched  On The Fly (Short Data Management Switch UP)

 ### JOYSTICK & THROTTLE CURVE:

 - [x] 3 Joystick Curve Switchable On The Fly (slew stick is include in this function) (Setup the Curve In Settings File.
 Switch In Game With Throttle FLAPS)
 - [x] 2 Throttle Curve Switchable On The Fly (normal & precison).
-Can be switched On or Off On The Fly (S3 (Joystick Nosewhell Steering Button) + Press RED Button on Throttle Arm)
+Can be switched On & Off On The Fly (S3 (Joystick Nosewhell Steering Button) + Press RED Button on Throttle Arm)
 - [x] Enhanced Joystick Curves tailored for Flight Assist Off (Joystick Curve will return to previous state when FAON) (Setup In Settings File)

 ### AUTOPILOT MODE: